 When you do return, you’re likely at high risk for inhaling unsafe dust particles.
 Get the debris and land around you wet, and wear NIOSH certified-respirator dust masks such as the N95.
 Also, try to use social media or texting to communicate with loved ones.
 Phone systems may be overburdened, so reserve calls for emergencies.

 Interestingly, you may be at increased risk of flooding in the five years after a wildfire because these fires seriously change ground conditions.
 Mudflows and flash flooding could become more frequent, especially if the land has lost vegetation that will take a while to regrow.
 In fact, you may need to evacuate your home again due to floods or mudslides in the days, weeks, or months after you return home.
 Heed these orders, and take out a flood insurance plan to further safeguard your property.

 In many cases, wildfires burning an hour away or even many hours’ drive from where you live can affect you.
 They may compromise the air quality in your town so severely that officials alert you not to venture outside.
 Here’s what you can do in such situations.

 Use a portable air cleaner to keep the air quality in your house as high as possible.

 Spend much of your time in a room or rooms where air from outside doesn’t filter in.

-If you have pets, take special care with those who are elderly, pregnant or young.
 Keep your pets inside as much as possible until the air improves.
+Be extra careful with those who are elderly, pregnant, or young.
 Definitely don’t force dogs to keep up if you’re jogging or biking.
 They should go on short walks only for bathroom purposes.
 In addition, make fresh water plentiful for your pets.